“The true sign of intelligence is not knowledge, but imagination.” — Albert Einstein

 Sharing little stories, or Narrative Scenarios of the future, is a great way to get people’s head in the game.
 The beauty is you can use these Narrative Scenarios to better illustrate ideas.
 It’s fast, it’s effective, and it’s inclusive because it lets other people play, simply by sharing their ideas in a narrative way.

-Examples of Narrative Scenarios of the Future to Explore Possibilities
+Examples Scenario Narratives of the Future

 Here are examples of Narrative Scenarios from What a Visit to an AI-Enabled Hospital Might Look Like, by R “Ray” Wang, in Harvard Business Review’s The Next Analytics Age: Artificial Intelligence: